henrysneps/VahvuusLaskuri/README.md

 # Overview
 This project is a VBA based PowerPoint tool to help in counting and displaying available personnel and other assets in a military unit.
-Its primary purpose is to aid the duty officer to keep track of personnel and weapons moving in and out of a unit by automating the manual counting process via an intuitive, quick to use user interface.
+Its primary purpose is to aid the duty officer to keep track of assets moving in and out of a unit by automating the manual counting process via an intuitive, quick to use user interface.
 The secondary purpose is to display this information in a PowerPoint slide, which can be formatted to look like a "reception info display" to provide an at-glance situation report of the unit's current status.
 See "use case example" for a better illustration of this idea.

 ## Use case example